Anand-Chavan/Design-Hospital-IPD-management-application-React/Project.md

 # Admin can enroll staff.

-# Admin can add/update/delete rooms with details like name, charges, etc. This will not be allowed
+# Admin can add/update/delete rooms with details like name, charges, etc. This will not be allowed fo staff.

-# for staff.

 # Admin can list out all the staff with filtering parameters like name or mobile number prefix.